eehakkin/rsync-backup/README.md

 Create a new backup directory using rsync(1).

-The newly created backup directory is named according to the backup date and time and is a full backup directories containing direct (but possible filtered) copies of original files and directories.
+The newly created backup directory is named according to the backup date and time and is a full backup directory containing direct (but possible filtered) copies of original files and directories.
 It can thus be accessed and restored directly.

-Disk usage is minimised and the transfer is speeded up by hard linking files from old backup directories to newly created backup directories whenever possible (when files in sources and previous backup directories are identical in content and in all preserved attributes).
+Disk usage is minimised and the transfer is speeded up by hard linking files from old backup directories to the newly created backup directory whenever possible (when files in sources and previous backup directories are identical in content and in all preserved attributes).